AdaCore/spark2014/lrm/source/introduction.rst

   modes provided in SPARK 83/95/2005, unless it has been identified that customers do not find them useful.

-- Support for specifying and verifying properties of secure systems shall be improved.
+- Support for specifying and verifying properties of secure systems shall be improved over what is available in SPARK 2005.

 - |SPARK| shall support the analysis of volatile variables, typically external inputs or outputs.
 See section :ref:`volatile` for further details.